 South San Joaquin Irrigation District v.
 San Joaquin Local Agency Formation Commission

-Important published decision concerning whether LAFCO approval is required for an irrigation district to provide retail electric service within its district boundaries.
+Important published opinions concerning whether LAFCO approval is required for an irrigation district to provide retail electric service within its district boundaries.
 162 Cal.
-App 4th 146 (2008) 162 Cal.
+App 4th 146 (2008); 162 Cal.
 App 4th 159 (2008)